Aathee1103/Researchtrack_assignment1/README.md

 1.The simulator for the holomonicc robot in 2d space with 2d simulator,this simulator can be launched using the command:

      rosrun stage_ros stageros $(rospack find assignment1)/world/exercise.world
+2.In the new command terminal,run the command to initialise the service node:

+     rosrun my_srv position_server
+3.In the new command terminal,run the command to intialise the node for recieving the random target and make the robot to reach the target:
+     rosrun assigntment1 assignment1